3 View citations

 Once saved you will be able to edit or delete them.

-Copy the information below in your paper according to the Intext Citation Guide.
+Copy the information below in your paper according to the Guide on the right.
 Use your own page numbers.

-In-text citations are required when you use someone else's ideas, theories or reseach in your paper.
+In-text citations are required when you use someone else's ideas, theories or research in your paper.

 Basic in-text citation style